RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.3_deploymsa.md

 *Show architecture*

-Some of the microservices include the UI, the boards application, and the context scraper.
+Some of the microservices include SSO, user interface, the boards application, and the context scraper.
 In this scenario, we are going to deploy these services and then add a new user profile service.

 ## Deploy Microservices